Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

-If your deployment from Azure Marketplace encounters issues, this troubleshooting section is here to assist you in pinpointing and addressing typical problems that might occur during the implementation of Azure Marketplace offers for Sensitive Information Types and Glossaries.
+If your deployment from Azure Marketplace encounters issues, this troubleshooting section is here to assist you in pinpointing and addressing typical problems that might occur during the implementation of Azure Marketplace offers for Glossaries.

 ## Common Azure deployment errors